Skip to Content

 • It’s a gentle formula, so results are slower

-Retinol is combined with ceramides, hyaluronic acid and niacinamide to not only target fine lines but to also support hydration and the skin barrier.
-I love the milky consistency of this formula too – it feels light and refreshing, which is exactly what you want in your evening skincare routine.
+CeraVe’s serum combines retinol with ceramides, hyaluronic acid and niacinamide to not only target fine lines but to also support hydration and the skin barrier.
+The texture makes it genuinely enjoyable to apply too: it has a milky consistency that feels light and refreshing, which is exactly what you want in your evening skincare routine.

 Glowing customer review: “After consistent use, my skin started to look brighter, smoother, and more refined.
 The serum helped soften small lines and gave my face a healthier, more even appearance.
 Another great point is that it doesn’t cause the harsh dryness that many retinol products do.”